YosukeSugiura/ImageQualityAssesment/README.md

 ![Structure](https://github.com/YosukeSugiura/ImageQualityAssesment/blob/master/structure.png)
 - Activation Function :   Parametric ReLU (Output :  Linear)

-> Actually, my network model described in `demo_main.py` is a little different with the abobe one for more improvement.
+> Notice : Actually, my network model described in `demo_main.py` is a little different with the abobe one for more improvement.

 ## Training